submariner-io/shipyard/README.md

 sudo sysctl -p
 ```

-The tool will create 2 clusters by default with kindnet cni plugin.
+The tool will create two clusters by default, with the Kindnet CNI plugin.

 ```bash
 cd ./bin
 ./armada create clusters
 ```

-This command will create five clusters with default kindnet cni.
+This command will create five clusters with the Kindnet CNI.

 ```bash
 ./armada create clusters -n 5
 ```

-Create a total of four clusters, 2 with weave, one with flannel and one with calico.
+Create a total of four clusters, 2 with Weave, one with Flannel, and one with Calico.

 ```bash
 ./armada create clusters --weave